voucherifyio/voucherify-python-sdk/README.md

 ## Changelog

+- **2019-06-19** - `2.1.0` Added support for custom API endpoint, that allows to connect to projects created in specific Voucherify region.
 - **2018-01-20** - `2.0.0`
   - Moved vouchers related methods to `client.vouchers.*` namespace
   - Moved redemptions related methods to `client.redemptions.*` namespace